Instructional Technology (Learning Design & Technology)

-Wayne State University's Instructional Technology program is among the oldest and most respected IT programs in the country.
+Wayne State University's Instructional Technology (Learning Design & Technology) program is among the oldest and most respected IT programs in the country.
 WSU IT grads are highly sought after by business, industry and education.

 An introductory video includes students and faculty telling our story.

 Instructional Technology (IT) is a field concerned with improving the efficiency and effectiveness of learning, performance improvement and instruction through: